 Our interdisciplinary research is carried out by both individual researchers and scientific teams.
 Our aims are to integrate techniques, concepts, and theories from multiple disciplines to advance fundamental understanding of biomedical problems.
 Our cross-theme topics are:

-Our PhD in Biomedical Sciences provides an opportunity for outstanding graduates with an interest in biomedical research.
+Our PhD in Biomedical Science provides an opportunity for outstanding graduates with an interest in biomedical research.